Frequently Asked Questions about Majoring in Comparative Literature

 Here's a quick intro to the program from our Undergraduate Program Director.

-How many foreign languages do I need to study?
+How many languages would I study?

 What language(s) are Comparative Literature courses taught in?